sssydchen/social-media-sentiment-analysis-cs6120/README.md

 3. **TensorFlow**: Bidirectional LSTM
 4. **HuggingFace BERT**: Fine-tuned Transformer

-Each model is evaluated on accuracy, precision, recall, and F1 score, and the  and results are visualized with confusion-matrix heatmaps.
+Each model is evaluated on accuracy, precision, recall, and F1 score, and results are visualized with confusion-matrix heatmaps.

 ## 🛠️ Features

 - **Standardized preprocessing**: cleaning, tokenization, negation-aware stopword filtering & lemmatization
 - **Unified train/test split** (80 / 20), with stratification to preserve class balance